jingweizhanghuai/Morn_doc/docs/Map.rst

 ``para`` is the parameter of ``func``.

 .. note::
-   map node is ordered by key.
+   Map node is ordered by key.
 So when operate the key-value node, the key must not be changed.

 .. _header-n51: